turman17/Cub3d/README.md

 ./cub3D maps/map1.cub
 \`\`\`

-Replace `[map-file]` with the path to a valid map file.
-A map file should define the maze layout, the player's starting position and orientation, and the textures used for walls, floor, and ceiling.

 ## Map Configuration

 The map configuration file is a \`.cub\` file that defines the environment in which the game will run.
 It includes: